garygru/yummyDSP/README.md

 ## ESP32
 The ESP32 has two cores at 240 MHz and features a Bluetooth and Wifi module (hello OSC).
+The WROOM32 module has just 520 kB of RAM, the WROVER32 module at least additional 4MB (you'll want that for many lookup tables, delay line, etc.).
+The ESP32 is running a realtime OS, namely freeRTOS managing tasks, threading and all that.
 Audio processing is running on one core, leaving the other for control and housekeeping stuff.

 ## Fun Facts
 - Processing is sample wise
 - I2S buffers are handled by DMA
+- I2S master clock is provided on GPIO0.
+This pin needs to be high on boot up!
 - Latency is low, depends on the I2S buffer size (currently a few ms)
 - The audio driver is only tested with the AKM AK4556 audio codec.
 A proper hardware abstraction layer is still missing.